About:Palindromes Palindromedary Members History Names

 Sometimes the answer is easy.
 Adkvbm bvkda?
 No, those are not words.
 Yo soy?
 No, that's Spanish.
 The palindromedary.us site is only for US English.
 Lkjdfsfdjkl?
 No, that's random keyboard gibberish.
 Wonk tang jam Maj gnat know?
 No. Sure, it makes use of ananyms, a common and sometimes interesting way to build a palindrome.
 However, it has no meaning.
 I can see a few surreal images by rearranging the words, but I see no point to such a palindrome.

-The decision becomes harder when the palindrome has some English structure.
+A great palindrome has some English structure.
 Consider lonely Tylenol.
 This anonymous palindrome is a phrase, not even a complete sentence.
 However, it does express a thought.
 As a statement it has a certain ambiguity I find appealing.
 Is this a random, cosmic thought about Tylenol as a sentient life form?
 Can Tylenol be lonely?
 Does the thinker suffer from cronic pain and it's one in the morning and only one pill left?
 Those two words, those thirteen letters arranged in perfect symmetry around a capital T, speak volumes.
 They evoke much more than the brand name.
-I would answer yes to this palindrome.

-What I do want to see is your best work.
-I want original palindromes that delight and amuse.
+Great palindromes delight and amuse.
 An ideal palindrome is an ordinary, complete sentence.
 If it appeared in a paragraph of regular prose, most people would read it without stopping.
 Its symmetry is a surprise, a cloaked secret, exposed only to the most careful and alert readers.
 Here's one example.

 Straw?
 No, too stupid a fad; I put soot on warts.